dgaydukov/cert-aws/sa/files/sa.md

 You can use users from User Pool or Federated Pool (Facebook, Google) as users to whom give temporary credentials.
 You pay for MAU (monthly active users) - user who within a month made some identity operation signIn/singUp/tokenRefresh/passwordChange.
 Free tier - 50k MAU per month.
 You can call `AssumeRoleWithWebIdentity` to get temporary credentials.
-There are 3 types of cognito tokens (with accord to OpenID):
+So you can singin to user_pool but you can use user_pool id token to get aws credentials from identity_pool There are 3 types of cognito tokens (with accord to OpenID):
 * id token - jwt token that has personal user info (name, email, phone).
 So you shouldn't use it outside your backend, cause it includes sensitive info.
 Usually id token = access token + user's personal details.
 * access token - jwt token that includes user's access rights.
 You can use it outside your backend to get access to other services.
 Live of id/access token is limited, usually to 1 hour, and that's why you should use refresh token to prolong it.